Kaitlynpham-ng/spatial-query-algorithms/README.md

 def load_points(filepath):
-    """
-    Load dataset from disk.

-    WHY: all algorithms need the same list of dicts {'id', 'x', 'y'}.
-    HOW: skip malformed lines; parse id as int and coordinates as float.
-    """
     points = []  # List to store all loaded points with open(filepath, 'r') as f:  # Open dataset file for reading for line in f:  # Process each line